General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Numerical results and comparison between cost functions

 and the terminal one is specified as

 The system parameters $a(k), k=0, \cdots, 3$ are i.i.d. samples drawn from the uniform distribution $U[0.3,0.5]$.
-The dimension of each $\mathscr{U}(k)$ is $4$.
+The dimension of each $\mathfrak{U}(k)$ is $4$.

 We first perform the control task with the cost function \eqref{costfunc1}.
-The states of the moment system, i.e., $\mathscr{X}(k)$ for $k=0,1,2,3$ are given in Figure \eqref{fig10}.
-The controls of the moment system, i.e., $\mathscr{U}(k)$ for $k=0,1,2,3$ are given in Figure \eqref{fig11}.
-The realized controls in Figure \eqref{fig12} also show that the transition of the control inputs is smooth, even the task is to steer a distribution with two modes to another one with two modes.
+The states of the moment system, i.e., $\mathscr{X}(k)$ for $k=0,1,2,3$, are illustrated in Figure \ref{fig10}.
+The controls of the moment system, i.e., $\mathfrak{U}(k)$ for $k=0,1,2,3$ are given in Figure \ref{fig11}.
+The realized controls in Figure \ref{fig12} also show that the transition of the control inputs is smooth, even the task is to steer a distribution with two modes to another one with two modes.
 The results of discrete distribution (occupation measure) steering is given in Figure \ref{figd5} and \ref{figd6}.
-The two modes of the histogram of the terminal states of the agents are well located at the desired points $x = \pm 3$.
+The terminal distribution by the proposed steering scheme is close to the desired one.
+The energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 35.641$.

 Next, we do optimization \eqref{optimization1} with the cost function \eqref{costfunc3}.
 In this simulation, we choose the cost function as \eqref{WeightedCost}.
 The simulation results are given in Figure \ref{fig13}, \ref{fig14} and \ref{fig15}.
+The results of discrete distribution (occupation measure) steering is given in Figure \ref{figd7} and \ref{figd8}.
 The histogram of the terminal states of the agents is close to the desired continuous terminal distribution \eqref{qt2}, which reveals the performance of our proposed algorithm.
+The energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 29.783$.